dominodatalab/CDISC01_Study/README.md

 # Support

-Programming was created by Veramed Ltd. on behalf of Domino Data Lab, Inc..
+Programming was created by Veramed Ltd. on behalf of Domino Data Lab, Inc.